aws/s2n-quic/dc/s2n-quic-dc/src/stream3/ack_changes.md

 ACK frames assembled via this path are not registered in the inflight map (same as today — ACKs are not ack-eliciting and not congestion-controlled).
 The packet they're coalesced into is registered if it also contains data.

 After encoding, the assembler posts the completion entry (with key + version) to the completion channel for the recv worker.
+The completion channel should use the same Entry that was submitted on the ack channel to avoid allocations.

 This satisfies G3 (coalescing with data) and keeps the assembler as the single point of packet construction.